 The number one most hated weed in America is the lowly dandelion.
 Where previous generations would make salads and wine with the dandelion, we now try our very best to eradicate it by all means necessary.
-A prolific reproducer, the dandelion is hated no doubt for its ability to entirely infest a lawn in little time.
+A prolific reproducer, the dandelion is hated for its ability to entirely infest a lawn in little time.

 Easily recognizable by its yellow flower, white puffy seed head and distinct, jagged leaves, dandelion (Taraxacum officinale) is a typical broadleaf weed emerging in the early spring with continuous flowering beginning several weeks later.

 Dandelions can reproduce both from their taproot and by seed.
 This perennial weed will germinate from seed all season long and can be very persistent and competitive in a lawn.
-Dandelions can grow in most conditions and soil-types.
+Dandelions can grow in most conditions and soil types.

 Spot treat with a broadleaf chemical herbicide containing triclopyr or a mix of MCPP, 2,4-D, and dicamba.